 New York Fashion Week.
 Photo: Marley White

-Fashion Week promises a week of star-studded soirees showcasing the newest styles for the upcoming spring season.
+Fashion Week promises star-studded soirees showing off the newest styles for the next spring season.
 The world’s top designers debut their collections on the runway, as style-conscious celebrities and industry insiders look on.
-Land on a guest list, and you can be right there with them.
+Land on a guest list and you can be right there with them.

 National September 11 Memorial.
 Photo: Brittany Petronella

-Each September, New York City remembers and honors the victims of the World Trade Center attacks at a variety of memorial events.
-Churches, temples and synagogues throughout the City host special events for those affected by the tragedy, and memorial concerts and fundraisers continue throughout the month.
-The 9/11 Memorial & Museum at the World Trade Center serves as a yearlong tribute to those who lost their lives on both September 11, 2001, and February 26, 1993, featuring a public plaza with two large memorial pools, along with a museum that presents the story of 9/11 as well as educational resources and artifacts.
+Each September, New York City remembers and honors the victims of the World Trade Center attacks.
+Churches, temples and synagogues throughout the City hold a variety of events, and memorial concerts and fundraisers continue all month long.
+The 9/11 Memorial & Museum at the World Trade Center stands as a permanent tribute to those who lost their lives on both September 11, 2001, and February 26, 1993.
+Its public plaza with two large memorial pools and exhibitions and artifacts tell the story of the day.

 Feast of San Gennaro.
 Photo: Elizabeth Bick

-Manhattan’s Little Italy is bustling all year round—and the excitement hits its peak at this annual salute to the patron saint of Naples.
+Manhattan’s Little Italy is bustling year-round, but the excitement hits its peak at this salute to the patron saint of Naples.
 Banners and lights adorn the streets, and crowds pack every block.
 Join the revelers for over a week of parades, entertainment, Italian food and a cannoli-eating contest.

 New York City Ballet Fall Repertory Season

-The New York City Ballet’s fall season typically includes favorites from the likes of Balanchine, Robbins and Tchaikovsky, all performed at Lincoln Center’s David H. Koch Theater.
-The season kicks off with the Fall Gala and culminates with performances of The Nutcracker, a Christmastime highlight.
+The company’s fall season typically includes favorites from the likes of Balanchine, Robbins and Tchaikovsky, all performed at Lincoln Center’s David H. Koch Theater.
+The season kicks off with the fall gala and culminates with performances of The Nutcracker, a Christmastime treasure.

 Courtesy, The Theater Center

-The popular biannual program, which typically takes place in winter (usually February) and fall (September or early October), offers 2-for-1 tickets to compelling Off-Broadway productions.
-In years past, the event has featured popular shows including Blue Man Group and The Play That Goes Wrong.
+The popular biannual program, which takes place in winter and fall, offers two-for-one tickets to compelling Off-Broadway productions.
+Popular shows like A Perfect Crime and The Play That Goes Wrong are among those often available.

 Met Opera House.
 Photo: Kate Glicksberg

-The Metropolitan Opera Fall/Spring Season (through the following May)
+The Metropolitan Opera Season (through the following May)

-The Metropolitan Opera always promises a sensational lineup, with company premieres, new productions and exciting revivals.
-Notable performances have included Georges Bizet's Carmen, Julie Taymor’s production of The Magic Flute, John Adams’ Nixon in China and Gioachino Rossini’s rarely staged French opera Le Comte Ory, under the direction of Bartlett Sher.
+The Metropolitan Opera always promises a sensational lineup, with world premieres, new sets and exciting revivals.
+Notable performances include Julie Taymor’s production of The Magic Flute, John Adams’ Nixon in China and Gioachino Rossini’s rarely staged Le Comte Ory, under the direction of Bartlett Sher.

 New York Film Festival (through October)

-This festival has been bringing some of the world’s most inventive cinema to New York City since 1962.
-This is the place to see cutting-edge films before they hit it big—in the past, the festival has showcased creations by the likes of Jean-Luc Godard, Pedro Almodóvar and Martin Scorsese.
+Since 1962, this festival has been the forum for some of the world’s most inventive cinema.
+This is the place to see cutting-edge films before they hit it big—past festivals have featured the likes of Jean-Luc Godard, Pedro Almodóvar and Martin Scorsese.

 Courtesy, Queens County Farm Museum

-Each fall, the Queens County Farm Museum runs a series of family-friendly, harvest-themed events, including the annual Queens County Fair, with blue-ribbon competitions in livestock, produce and arts and crafts, not to mention pie-eating contests, hayrides and live music.
-On weekends through October, enjoy the Amazing Maize Maze, pick pumpkins and sample New York apples.
-The series finishes with the Children’s Fall Festival, featuring kids’ games, bounce houses, pig races and a petting zoo.
+Each autumn the Queens County Farm Museum runs a series of family-friendly, harvest-themed events, including the Queens County Fair, with blue-ribbon competitions in livestock, produce, and arts and crafts, not to mention pie-eating contests, hayrides and live music.
+On weekends through October, navigate the Amazing Maize Maze, pick pumpkins and sample New York apples.
+The series finishes with the Children’s Fall Festival, with its array of kids’ games, bounce houses, pig races and a petting zoo.

 Hunters Point.
 Courtesy, Center for Architecture

 To New York City’s architects and building buffs, October is Archtober, or Architecture and Design Month.
-For 31 days, the City’s design community opens its doors for more than 100 tours, lectures, films and celebrations, offering behind-the-scenes peeks at the buildings that characterize this metropolis.
-Participants include big-name institutions like the Museum of Modern Art, the Guggenheim, Central Park Conservancy and the 9/11 Memorial & Museum.
+For 31 days, the City’s design community opens its doors for more than 100 tours, lectures and films, giving behind-the-scenes peeks into the buildings that characterize this metropolis.
+Participants include big-name institutions like the Museum of Modern Art, Guggenheim, Central Park Conservancy and 9/11 Memorial & Museum.

-The New Yorker Festival brings together premier talents and top minds from politics, the arts, journalism, television and everything in between.
+Premier talents and top minds from politics, the arts, journalism, television and everything in between convene at The New Yorker Festival.
 Past panels and special guests have included Ta-Nehisi Coates, Sleater-Kinney, Mindy Kaling, Elmore Leonard, Matt Groening, Sherman Alexie and Zaha Hadid.
-The festival’s lineup and schedule, a mix of in-person and virtual events, is unveiled in September.
+The schedule, a mix of in-person and virtual events, is unveiled in September.

 Photo: Cinthya Santos Briones

-Hop across the Harlem or East River to Randall’s Island and enjoy music, dance and spoken performances that honor Native peoples from all over the globe.
+Hop across the river to Randall’s Island and enjoy music, dance and spoken performances that honor Native peoples from around the globe.

-Fans of the Blueshirts, as the Rangers are affectionately known, pack Madison Square Garden even when the team is having a down year and lend the arena one of the more intense atmospheres in New York City sports.
-To see the stands particularly charged, come to a game when the Rangers host their local rivals, the Islanders.
-The season usually begins in October and runs through the spring.
+Fans of the Blueshirts, as the Rangers are affectionately known, pack Madison Square Garden even when the team is having a down year and create one of the more intense atmospheres in New York City sports.
+To see the stands particularly charged, come to a game when the Rangers face their regional rivals, the Islanders.
+The season usually begins in mid-October and runs through the spring.

 New York Comic Con.
 Photo: Christopher Postlewaite

-With geek culture having established an undeniable influence over mainstream entertainment, Comic Con is gaining more and more ground.
-At Jacob K. Javits Convention Center, expect to see lots of cosplayers, who will provide plenty to gawk at, even if you don’t hit the fest’s many booths, panels and screenings.
+With geek culture having established an undeniable influence over mainstream entertainment, Comic Con at the Jacob K. Javits Convention Center gains more and more ground.
+Expect to see lots of cosplayers, who provide plenty to gawk at, even if you don’t hit the fest’s many booths, panels and screenings.

 Food Network New York City Wine & Food Festival

-NYCWFF includes a few food-and-beverage-filled days, featuring Food Network personalities like Rachael Ray and Ted Allen as well as a deep squad of local all-star chefs, restaurateurs and purveyors.
-Past events have included the competitive Blue Moon Burger Bash, a trivia-oriented Food Fight with Guy Fieri, Bagel Making with Black Seed Bagels and Dinner with Alain Ducasse—just some of the hundred or so happenings at venues all around the City.
+Four food-and-beverage-filled days feature Food Network personalities like Rachael Ray and Ted Allen as well as a deep squad of local all-star chefs, restaurateurs and purveyors.
+Past events have included the competitive Blue Moon Burger Bash, a trivia-oriented food fight with Guy Fieri, bagel making with Black Seed Bagels and dinner with Alain Ducasse—just some of the hundred or so happenings at venues all around the City.

 Courtesy, Brooklyn Nets

-The Knicks, Manhattan’s NBA team, boast a rich history that includes a pair of titles, stretches of futility and plenty of rekindled hope.
+The Knicks boast a rich history that includes a pair of NBA titles, stretches of futility and plenty of rekindled hope.
 The rabid fan base always makes a game at Madison Square Garden feel like an event, with celebrities frequently seated courtside.
-The Brooklyn Nets had their debut season at Barclays Center in 2012 and are a team on the rise.
+The Brooklyn Nets debuted at Barclays Center in 2012 and are a team on the rise.
 Their black-and-white gear has become a staple on the borough’s streets.
 The season begins in October and runs through the spring.

 Ice-Skating at Bryant Park.
 Photo: Brittany Petronella

-New York City’s many ice-skating rinks are synonymous with winter and the first glimpse of the holiday season.
-If you prefer your skating experience to come with a killer view, go enjoy the spectacular surroundings of the seasonal Rink at Rockefeller Center (in December, the famous tree will be there, too).
-The Bank of America Winter Village at Bryant Park, which is typically open from late October to early March, is another fine option with stunning architecture nearby.
+New York City’s many outdoor ice-skating rinks are the very picture of a classic winter scene, and their openings give the first glimpse of the holiday season.
+If you prefer your skating with a killer view, take a spin amid the spectacular surroundings of the seasonal rink at Rockefeller Center (in December, the famous tree is there, too).
+The rink at the Bank of America Winter Village at Bryant Park, which is typically open from late October to early March, and Roebling Rink in Brooklyn Bridge Park are other fine options.

-The Village Halloween Parade had humble beginnings back in 1974, as neighborhood children in the West Village walked from house to house with their friends.
-Over the years, it’s become a massive party with wildly costumed characters, puppets, bands, dancers and plenty of excited spectators.
+Far from its humble beginnings in 1974, when neighborhood children walked from house to house with their friends, the Village Halloween Parade has become a massive party, with wildly costumed characters, puppets, bands, dancers and plenty of excited spectators.

 The Art Show (sometimes late October)

-The Art Dealers Association of America’s (ADAA) annual show presents carefully curated exhibitions at the Park Avenue Armory; see group shows and solo projects from the late 19th century through today.
-Special events take place each year, including panel discussions and a preview gala to benefit the Henry Street Settlement—a Lower East Side social services, arts and health care organization.
+The Art Dealers Association of America’s annual show presents carefully curated group shows and solo projects at the Park Avenue Armory.
+Special events take place each year, including panel discussions and a preview gala to benefit the Henry Street Settlement, a Lower East Side social services, arts and health care organization.

 New York City Marathon.
 Photo: Julienne Schaer

-This is the big one—a sporting event that often proves to be as much a life-changing experience as a physical challenge.
-Like all marathons, the New York City race covers 26.2 miles from start to finish—but no other city offers competitors the sights, sounds and sheer excitement of the NYC Marathon’s traditional five-borough course, which extends from Staten Island to Central Park.
+This is the big one—a sporting event that often proves to be a life-changing experience as much as a physical challenge.
+Like all marathons, the New York City race covers 26.2 miles from start to finish, but no other city treats competitors to the sights, sounds and sheer excitement along NYC’s five-borough course, which extends from Staten Island to Central Park.

 Radio City Rockettes.
 Courtesy, MSG